Scooter Trip on Cát Bà Island

 Hospital Cave

-Located about mid-island we stopped to visit the Hospital Cave.
-This was an eery experience, probably due to the fact we were almost entirely alone wandering the long empty hallways and rooms used as an underground hidden hospital during the Vietnam War.
+Located about halfway up the island, we stopped to visit the Hospital Cave.
+This was an eerie experience, probably because we were almost entirely alone, wandering the long, empty hallways and rooms that had been used as an underground hospital during the Vietnam War, hidden from the world above.

 On a lighter note, we also paid a visit to the restaurant across the road and struck up a wonderful conversation with the owner.
-He was a similar age as us with a similar family setup.
+He was about the same age as us with a similar family setup.
 We had lots to talk about.

 Approaching Bến tàu Du lịch Đảo Cát Bà on the north shore of the island.
 Yes, I copied and pasted that :)